2002 Shangri-La Air DHC-6 crash

 On 22 August 2002, a Shangri-La Air DHC-6 Twin Otter crashed against a hill 5 kilometers south-east of Pokhara, which was completely clouded following three days of continuous rains.

 Aircraft

 The aircraft involved in the crash was a de Havilland Canada DHC-6 Twin Otter operated by Shangri-La Air.
-Its maiden flight was in 1981 with the LIAT of Antigua and Barbuda.
+Its maiden flight was in 1981.

 Crew and Passengers

 All occupants on board died in the crash; they included thirteen German citizens, one Briton and one American as well as three Nepalese crew members.